teobouvard/igclib/readme.md

 * task validator with waypoints validation times
 * add other features to ```pilot_features()```
 * write native code for distance calculation
+* remember entry start check will not work without a turnpoint inside

 ### Data collection